kenrmayfield/LibreHardwareMonitor/README.md

 Libre Hardware Monitor, a fork of Open Hardware Monitor, is free software that can monitor the temperature sensors, fan speeds, voltages, load and clock speeds of your computer.

+LibreHardwareMonitor to Interface with Windows and Zabbix: https://www.zabbix.com/forum/zabbix-cookbook/53410-openhardwaremonitor-wmi-sensor-discovery-collection#post459052:~:text=Pre%2Dreq%3A%20Install%20the%20Zabbix_Agent2%20client%20on%20your%20windows%20PC.

 ## What's included?
 | Name| .NET | Build Status |
 | --- | --- | --- |